 The common factor had to be Danny Randall – he was working on the talent show and he had been the clown at his sister’s birthday party!
 Hell fire!
 J could hardly wait to convey this break-through to Alex.

 When I read Mrs Fever’s post for this prompt, as well as enjoying her narrative I was in agreement with her opinions regarding rescuing pets which have been abandoned by their original owner(s) for whatever reasons.
 I currently have a rescue dog but I’ve also been a regular supporter of a local dog and cat rescue initiative.
 I began volunteering when I lost a beloved dog to cancer and felt so wretched with that I hadn’t seen the early signs.
 In memory of her, I wanted to give back to the dog community.

 My role was an ‘Auntie’ at this dog kennels, because my function was pastoral care.
 I was one of many giving rescue dogs love, while acclimating them to socialising with new people.
-I would pick a slot off the weekly rota (there was an hour in the morning and an hour in the afternoon available) and come to the kennels in scruffy, warm clothes to sit with a rescue dog.
+I would pick a slot off the weekly rota (there was an 90 minute slot in the morning and another in the afternoon available) and come to the kennels in scruffy, warm clothes to sit with a rescue dog.

 The kennel staff would either welcome me into their tea room, or the summer house (depending on the rota) where the surroundings were dog friendly.
 I usually brought my Kindle, a hot drink and some chopped up dog treats for my furry companion.
 I’d wait for the dog in question to be brought out to me.
 Having been told the dog’s name and a little about them, I could then behave in the most appropriate way.
 The door was shut and I’d be left for an hour and a half in their company.